 You’ve just come home from an amazing overseas holiday with a suitcase full of souvenirs and a camera full of memories.
-But do you also have a pocket full of leftover foreign currency that are useless to you now that you’re home?
+But do you also have a pocket full of leftover foreign currency that is useless to you now that you’re home?

 A lot of us tend to keep them somewhere safe, in the hopes of using them again, only to forget about the leftover banknotes and coins before departing on the next trip!

 So, what could you do with that leftover foreign exchange besides let it collect dust?
 We have a few solutions for you!